adonisjs/v5-docs/content/guides/introduction.md

 Cookbooks are actionable guides to help you achieve a practical task.
 Also, feel free to contribute to cookbooks by sending a PR.

+## Awesome list
+A [Github repository](https://github.com/adonisjs-community/awesome-adonisjs) holding a curated list of **awesome AdonisJS packages**, **articles**, **meetups** and other resources created by the community members.

+Feel free to explore and find the packages you need or [submit your work](https://github.com/adonisjs-community/awesome-adonisjs/blob/master/CONTRIBUTING.md) to the list.

 ## Editor extensions

 Editors with support for TypeScript are all you need to work with your AdonisJS applications.
 However, the following is the list of extensions to enhance your developer experience.